spolu/settle/site/content/posts/settle-introduction.md

 and doing so, construct a decentralized trust graph enabling (totally) free exchange of value without relying on a blockchain.

-If you really can't wait to play with it, you can install it locally (under `~/.settle`) with the following command:
+If you'd like to play with the `settle` command-line as you read the post, you can install it locally (under `~/.settle`) with the following command:
 ```
 curl -L https://settle.network/install | sh && export PATH=$PATH:~/.settle
 ```